joyceft/Music-Player-Project/README.md

 - Extracted variables from each type log, mainly useful for churn prediction.
 Dropped song_name, singer, etc to reduce dataset size, reduce redundency and save analysis costs.
 - **Downsampling**
 purpose: shrink dataset size, balance churn/active rate
+- device: users are in multiple platform, one user has both play records in andriod and IPhone device.
+### 3.Feature Generation
+- time-window =[1,3,7,14,21,30], snapshot date = 4/29
+- frequency: count of play/search/download records within each time-window
+- recency: last day of play/search/download action
+- play_complete degree: average play complete degree
+- dummy device

+### 4. Prediction Model
+- Applied multiple binary classification models in feature_data, tried default model first, then applied **RandomizedSearchCV** and **GridSearchCV** to find the best parameter.
+Models including:
+- Decision Tree
+- Random Forest
+- AdaBoost
+- Evaluated model preformance by various preformance matrix, confusion matrix, ROC curve.

+### Improvements & Business Insights
+With more available information, we can have better idea of users, and better predict their behaviors based on models.
+1. Refine churn type: use different threshold define churn(key action, time_window, etc), according to specific business targets.
+2. User portfolios: When download MusicBox App or registered as new user, basic information of users can be obtained.
+Including their region, age, gender, membership, purchase history, etc, whether they have other connected social media accounts, etc.
+3. User segmentation: with their demographical information, behavior records to segment user, customized analytical models and recommendation methods
+4. Technical Support: During EDA, found huge imbalance with different device.
+The play_time of IPhone user is much more fluctuated than Andriod and Both device holders.
+More efforts should be down to improve and update IPhone device, such as API, latency, version, operation, etc.